Research Meets Practice

 Presenters and their research topics will include:

-Each speaker will present for approximately 15 minutes, and then we will have a discussion with the audience.
+Each speaker will present for approximately 15 minutes, followed by discussion and Q&A with the audience.

 Attendees are welcome to bring a lunch to this event.
 Water, coffee, and tea will be provided.

 Debra Barnum obtained her Bachelor of Science degree in Criminal Justice with emphasis in Juvenile Justice from GVSU in 1998 and a Master of Public Administration degree with concentration in Public Management in 2017.
 As a Peace Corps Volunteer, Debra taught English to high school and middle school students from 1999–2001 in Pecica, Romania.
 Upon returning, Debra utilized her Criminal Justice degree as a Juvenile Probation Officer at Berrien County Trial Court – Family Division, where she wrote numerous juvenile waiver and designation reports with recommendations for the court.
 Since then, Debra has taught English in South Korea and, most recently, served as Community Services Assistant for the Area Community Services and Training Council (ACSET) – Community Action Program.
 Debra’s career focus and passion has been centered on working with juveniles and adults in various capacities to facilitate growth, education, accountability, independence, responsibility, and empowerment.
 Debra took her passion for helping others to new heights in 2011 when she left her job at ACSET to provide full-time care for her disabled mother.